-- Skirts or trousers with elastic waistbands can be easier to get on and off.
+- Clothing with elastic waistbands can be easier to get on and off.

-- Layers that can easily be taken off and put back on are a good idea if they feel hot or cold easily.
+- If the person feels hot or cold easily, layers that can easily be taken off and put back on are a good idea.

 - Clothes that are easy to wash and dry and do not need much ironing may be more practical.

-- using a plastic hair-washing tray if they cannot get out of bed easily
+- Use a plastic hair-washing tray if they cannot get out of bed easily.

 Your local pharmacy can give you more information about these products.
 If the person needs a haircut, you could try to find a hairdresser or barber who does home visits.